Calcium stearate: Production and occurrence

 It is also the main component of soap scum, a white solid that forms when soap is mixed with hard water.
 Unlike soaps containing sodium and potassium, calcium stearate is insoluble in water and does not lather well.

-Commercially it is sold as a 50% dispersion in water or as a spray dried powder.
-As a food additive it is known by the generic E number E470.
+Commercially it is sold as a 50% dispersion in water or as a spray-dried powder.
+As a food additive, it is known by the generic E number E470a (sodium, potassium and calcium salts of fatty acids).

 Applications

 Calcium stearate is a waxy material with low solubility in water, unlike traditional sodium and potassium soaps.
 It is also easy and cheap to produce, and exhibits low toxicity.
 These attributes are the basis of many of its applications.
 Related applications exist for the magnesium stearate.